shadhin08/BINDULOGIC_project1/README.md

 # BINDULOGIC_project1

 This is for the people who suffer for house rent.
-You can easily find your house rent from many rent posts
+You can easily find your house rent from many rent posts.

 # In Backend